mascenso/isep-sem4-lapr4/docs/Generic/FURPS+.md

 - The System will be used in the browser, and must be compatible with different operating systems.
 - The System must have efficient and responsive user support, with contact options by e-mail or chat.
 - The System must have detailed, up-to-date documentation, including user and developer manuals, technical and business specifications, and troubleshooting guides.
+- The System should have the ability to initialize some default data.

 #### Testability
 - The System's software requirements should be converted to test cases before the software is fully developed, using a Test-Driven Development approach.